Sunscreen-tech/sunscreen-contracts/README.md

 # Sunscreen SPF and Decryption Contracts

-This repository contains contracts for interacting with Sunscreen's SPF (Secure Procesing Framework) and decryption service on EVM compatible chains.
+This repository contains contracts for interacting with Sunscreen's SPF (Secure Processing Framework) and decryption service on EVM compatible chains.
 To include these contracts into your [`foundry`](https://getfoundry.sh/) project, use the following command to install the contracts as a dependency.

 ```bash
 forge install sunscreen-tech/sunscreen-contracts